-This eight-week virtual group offers a space for graduate students to explore personal and relational challenges and grow into more helpful ways of relating to self and others, while learning a practical foundation of relational mindfulness and compassion skills.
-Participants may choose to continue our group on an ongoing basis.
+This is an ongoing virtual group that offers a space for graduate students to explore personal and relational challenges and grow into more helpful ways of relating to self and others while learning a practical foundation of relational mindfulness and compassion skills.

 It's a deeply nourishing space featuring: